Ray Roberts Lake State Park: History

-Recreation
+Activities

 The park offers nature programs throughout the year.
-The park has facilities for picnicking, nature study, hiking, biking, fishing, swimming, boating, water skiing, wildlife observation, horse riding, geocaching, and camping.
-Facilities at the park are picnic sites, playground areas, campsites, an amphitheater, a lighted fishing pier, and over 6 mi of hiking trails, as well as 39.4 mi of DORBA (Dallas Off-Road Bike Association) hike-and-bike trails and a 20 mi greenbelt trail (12 mi of which are open to horse riders).
+The park has facilities for camping, picnicking, nature study, hiking, cycling, fishing, swimming, boating, water skiing, wildlife observation, horseback riding, geocaching, and inline skating.
+Facilities at the park are picnic sites, playground areas, campsites, an amphitheater, a lighted fishing pier, and over 6 mi of hiking trails, as well as 39.4 mi of DORBA (Dallas Off-Road Bike Association) hike-and-bike trails and a 20 mi greenbelt trail (12 mi of which are open to equestrians).

 Also located within the park is the Lake Ray Roberts Marina, a privately operated full-service marina.

-Plant and animal life
+Nature

-The park is at the intersection of three ecoregions: Cross Timbers, Blackland Prairie, and Grand Prairie.
-As a result, it has land featuring the ecosystems of all three regions, including wooded areas and wetlands.
-Wildlife includes mammals, birds, fish, butterflies, lizards, and snakes.
+The park is at the intersection of three ecoregions: Cross Timbers, Texas Blackland Prairies, and Central Great Plains.
+Each region is unique with its own flora, fauna and soil.

+Animals

+Mammals in the park are white-tailed deer, common raccoon, Virginia opossum, eastern cottontail, eastern fox squirrel, American beaver, Mexican long-nosed armadillo, striped skunk, coyote and bobcat.